mrjosh/mongodb-data-operator/README.md

 * **`MongoDBData`**, which defines a desired MongoDB document

 ## Getting Started
-You’ll need a Kubernetes cluster to run against.
-You can use [KIND](https://sigs.k8s.io/kind) to get a local cluster for testing, or run against a remote cluster. simply, run `make kind` to have a kind cluster inside docker.
+* You’ll need a Kubernetes cluster to run against.
+You can use [KIND](https://sigs.k8s.io/kind) to get a local cluster for testing, simply, run `make kind` to have a kind cluster inside your docker.

+* or run against a remote cluster.

 ### Prometheus Installation